OF BUSINESS AND MANAGEMENT

 LLB (Hons) Law including Foundation Year (4 Year)

+Have only a limited number of A-Levels or BTEC Level 3 qualifications?
 All of our four year degrees are ideal for applicants who have only studied up to GCSE Level.
 This course may also be for you if you:

 If you don’t have any formal qualifications, you could still be admitted onto the course if you pass our admissions tests and interview.

 You can choose to study Law, Business Management, or Accounting and Financial Management.
 In Year 1, you will complete four Foundation Year modules.
 Three of these four modules focus on general study skills and the fourth is an introduction to your chosen subject area (Law, Business, or Accounting).
 These modules have been designed to prepare you for the next three years of your degree.